LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Results and Reflection

 When reflecting on challenges in LLM replication, four students mentioned the difficulty of creating structured input/output formats.
 For example, P7 (replicating \pf) described including a constraint in their prompt: ``These segments need to be present in the text.''
 They stressed its importance in the reflection: \quoteinline{Without this prompt, the returned segments are often sentences dramatically restructured based on the original text, making it difficult to insert them back into the original text after the fix step.} Similarly, P6 in \pSRL said \quoteinline{the major weakness of these prompts was the challenge of extracting structured information out, especially for the pipeline models.}

 \looseness=-1 It is worth considering why human workers, who are as (if not more) ``generative'' as LLMs, are capable of producing structured inputs and outputs.
 Essentially, all of the LLM replications of crowdsourcing pipelines are \emph{partial} --- the assignment focuses only on replicating the instructions of the crowdsourcing pipeline, while other components of crowdsourcing are disregarded.
 Specifically, nearly all crowdsourcing pipelines inherently include constraints introduced by the user interface.
 For example, in \pf, the \emph{Find} step prompts crowdworkers to identify areas for abbreviation through \emph{mouse selection on text}, guaranteeing that the segment is precisely extracted from the original document.
 Similarly, \citet{he2015question} required annotators to label their questions and answers in a spreadsheet interface with limited answer length and predetermined question options.
 These ensure that all the answers can be \emph{short phrases} to \emph{predictable questions}.
 Meanwhile, since LLM modules/workers are solely driven by textual instructions, they need additional regulation to compensate for the absence of UI restrictions.

-Some students offered textual versions of syntactic constraints, e.g., \quoteinline{a prompting system that allows for much stricter templates (such as the use of a [MASK] token) would make crowdwork-style pipelines much easier.} (P11, \pIterateParallel).
+Some students offered textual versions of syntactic constraints, e.g., \quoteinline{stricter templates (such as the use of a [MASK] token) would make crowdwork-style pipelines much easier.} (P11, \pIterateParallel).
 Other ways might also be possible, e.g., transforming generative tasks into multiple-choice tasks so the LLM only outputs a single selection.